-'''

-Proof: Since Invariant A.1.2 (condition 5) ensures any new-view message in in_i for a non-faulty i
+Proof: Since Invariant A.1.2 (condition 5) ensures any new-view message in $in_i$ for a non-faulty i satisfies correct-new-view, the proof for Invariant A.1.4 can also be used here with minor modifications.

-'''

 Invariants A.1.6 to A.1.10 show that ordering information in prepared certificates stored by a quorum is propagated to subsequent views.
 The intuition is that new-view messages are built by collecting prepared certificates from a quorum and any two quorums intersect in at least one correct replica.
 These invariants allow us to prove Invariant A.1.11, which shows that replicas agree on the sequence numbers of committed requests.